 Since the fixed bill is a new claim in MDBilling, you must archive the original rejected claim in the MDBilling portal.

 a.
 To search for specific rejected claims in MDBilling, click Lookup Claims.

 b.
-From the Lookup Claims page, click the Patient field, type the first two letters of the patient name and select the correct patient name with health card number.
+From the Lookup Claims page, click the Patient field, type the first two letters of the patient name and select the correct patient.

 c.
 Click the Status field and select Rejected.